gamefunc/micropython_espX_IR_Transceiver/README.md

 # how to use:
-  # logIrCMD(time list) -> auto save to /buttomCMD.txt, i am use VS/HX1838B:
+  # logIRCMD(time list) -> auto save to /buttomCMD.txt, i am use VS/HX1838B:
       from irGetCMD import *
       a = irGetCMD(25) # 25 is GPIO PIN number